Software-Development-Pakistan/Software-Development-Pakistan.github.io/career-paths/architect/index.md

 # An Introduction

-Technology focused on making mobile applications, see more [here](https://developer.android.com/)!
+Technology focused on designing systematic solutions, and similar ideas..

 # Technologies